Skip to main content

 1. Go to Policy > DLP Policies > Classifications.

-2. Click Actions > Create Classification
+2. Click Create Classification

 3. Classification Name.
 Enter a name for this classification.
 For example, New Advanced Pattern.
 Enter an optional description to describe its use or purpose.